 During 2010, Obama Administration criticism of the shortcomings of the Karzai government, particularly its corruption, caused substantial frictions in U.S.-Karzai relations.
 Karzai's frustrations at what he sees as U.S. and international pressure on him to reform emerged in his comments throughout 2010, including on April 1, 2010, and April 4, 2010.
 In those and other comments, Karzai expressed frustration with what he saw as international meddling in the August 20, 2009, presidential election and, more generally, subordination to the decisions of international donors.
-The April 4, 2010, comments suggested that Western meddling in Afghanistan was fueling support for the Taliban as a legitimate resistance to foreign occupation and nearly derailed the May 10-14, 2010, Karzai visit to Washington, DC.
-Another rift emerged in May - June 2011 on the issue of civilian casualties caused by NATO operations.
-At each downturn in the relationship, top Administration officials have sought restore the relationship.
-While Karzai is said to be close to General David Petraeus, Karzai's relations with Ambassador Eikenberry, have been widely assessed as severely strained.
-Relations are expected to improve when Ambassador Ryan Crocker (nominated in April 2011 as Ambassador to Afghanistan and confirmed on June 29.
-2011) arrives.
+The April 4, 2010, comments suggested that Western meddling in Afghanistan was fueling support for the Taliban as a legitimate resistance to foreign occupation8 and nearly derailed the May 10-14, 2010, Karzai visit to Washington, DC.
+Another rift has emerged in May - June 2011 on the issue of civilian casualties caused by NATO operations.
+At each downturn in the relationship, top Administration officials have sought restore the relationship.9 While Karzai is said to be close to General David Petraeus, Karzai's relations with the late Special Representative for Afghanistan and Pakistan (SRAP) Richard Holbrooke,10 and with Ambassador Eikenberry, have been widely assessed as severely strained.
+Relations are expected to improve if and when the Ambassador nominee to Afghanistan, Ryan Crocker (nominated April 2011) is confirmed.